 Our mission is to engage the community in actions to grow healthy produce, connect with the land, and address the increased demand in our county for food assistance.

-GARDEN SCHEDULE FOR THE SPRING SEASON
+GARDEN SCHEDULE FOR THE SUMMER

 Helen Heinmiller leads our compost program, and with great success!
 Her compost team produced enough compost to add to all of our 40+ garden beds.
 This is a special program that helps us be more sustainable and provide for healthier soil, plants, and vegetables!